dgupta0/color-scheme-generator-app/README.md

 ## Functionalities-
 -Generate color scheme in 7 modes <br/>
-- Copy the color id to the clipboard
+-Copy the color id to the clipboard <br/>